MathMot/MEROptimizer/README.md

 Setup :
 --
-- Make sure that your SCP:SL server version(14.0.2) and EXILED version (9.5.1) are corresponding. <br>
+- Make sure that your SCP:SL server version(14.1.0) corresponds <br>
-- [Download](https://github.com/MathMot/MEROptimizer/releases/latest) the latest version of the plugin and place the .dll in  the EXILED/Plugins folder.
+- [Download](https://github.com/MathMot/MEROptimizer/releases/latest) the latest version of the plugin and place your .dll in  the *LabAPI\plugins\<global/port>* folder.

 ---